lucabrombal/PEPILab/README.md

 Geant4PEPI
 -------------

- Edge illumination setup with tungsten anode source, sample and object masks (optional) and pixel based CdTe sensor 650um thick.
+ Geant4 simulation of an Edge illumination setup with tungsten anode source, sample and object masks (optional) and pixel based CdTe sensor 650um thick.
  3 geometries can be implemented: 1. double-mask (default), single-mask, conventional (no masks) Detector can be operated as ideal photon counter, realistic energy response with 1 energy threshold (default) or 2 thresholds